-RUNNING AWAY AND BAD STUFF: If nobody will help you ... or if somebody tries to help, and others interfere so you still cannot win . . . you must Run Away.
+Running Away and Bad Stuff: If nobody will help you. or if somebody tries to help, and others interfere so you still cannot win . . . you must Run Away.
 You don't get any levels or Treasure.
 You don't even get to Loot the Room.
-And you don't always escape unharmed.
+And you don't always escape unharmed . . .

 To Run Away, you roll the die.
 You successfully Run Away on a 5 or more.
-Some special Powers, Affiliation abilities, and Items make it easier or harder to Run Away from monsters.
+Some special Proficiencies, Roles, and Items make it easier or harder to Run Away from monsters.

 If you fail to Run Away from a monster, it does Bad Stuff to you, as described by its card.
-This may vary from losing an Item, to losing one or more levels, to Death (see next column).
+This may vary from losing an Item, to losing one or more levels, to Death (see below).